Guide to Designing Outdoor College Spaces

 - Sanitization stations: The COVID-19 pandemic has led people to take more precautions against germs and other hazards.
 Make students feel safe by adding sanitization stations to your outdoor classroom.

-Browse Wabash Valley Online for Outdoor Learning Environment Products
+Browse Wabash Valley Online for Outdoor Learning Space Products

 Wabash Valley is a commercial outdoor furniture solution serving many industries, including universities and other higher education institutions.
 Outdoor learning spaces are great opportunities for your campus to better serve your population and foster higher academic success.
 These educational spaces benefit you, too, with lower costs compared to larger indoor structures.